 At least nine presidents forced enslaved people to work in the White House.
 Some even purchased enslaved people directly.
 President Andrew Jackson bought a young eight-year-old enslaved girl named Emeline to work at the White House (Washington Post).
 The first child born at the White House was born to Ursula Granger Hughes, a 14-year-old cook enslaved by Thomas Jefferson.
 The child died a few months later (WHHA).

 The forced labor of enslaved people literally laid the foundation for American democracy.
 The United States is exceptional in the degree to which its economic growth was “thoroughly powered by the thriving institution of slavery (ACWM).
-It was also one of the last countries in the world to legally abolish it (PolitiFact).
+It was also one of the last countries in the world to abolish it legally (PolitiFact).
 Even today, an estimated 58,000 people in the U.S. are living in a condition of de facto slavery, largely undocumented people and unhoused youth (Inverse).
+More directly, there are still several government buildings that still rely on prison labor (TruthDig).
 We are told that the White House symbolizes this country’s unique commitment to democracy, equality, liberty, and justice for all.
 But even a cursory look into the building’s history reveals instead an extraordinary legacy of brutality and impression as the base for the systems that stand to this day.